DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## Golang

 You must install [go](https://golang.org/doc/install) version 1.8 or above.
-Make sure that `GOPATH/bin` is in your `PATH` (all platforms) otherwise Invoke cannot use any additional tool it might need.
+Make sure that `$GOPATH/bin` is in your `$PATH` otherwise Invoke cannot use any additional tool it might need.

 ## System or Embedded?